Built by us, used by us

 The outcome

-Running three products with a small team requires ruthless organization.
+Running two products with a small team requires ruthless organization.
 Thicket provides it without the overhead of managing the organizational system itself.
 No time spent maintaining a Notion wiki, no juggling between Trello and Linear, no per-seat fees eating into the budget.

-Forms capture bug reports and feature requests from users automatically.
+Automatic check-ins gather status updates on a schedule, so progress stays visible without standing meetings.
 Docs hold the operational runbooks that make 2 AM incidents fixable without guesswork.
 And because Thicket is also the product being built, every pain point gets felt firsthand and fixed fast — the ultimate dogfooding loop.

 When you build project management software and then run your whole company on it, you find the rough edges fast.
 Every friction point becomes a fix that ships to every customer.